-- As she got older, she learnt more about different materials and how to use different tools.
-She was working on a school project when she had an idea to help millions of people - a small, portable fridge to keep - 10 medicines or small food items clean, dry and cool.
+As she got older, she learnt more about different materials and how to use different tools.
+She was working on a school project when she had an idea to help millions of people - a small, portable fridge to keep medicines or small food items clean, dry and cool.

 In many parts of the world, people haven't got electricity.
 However, that doesn't mean they have to live without a fridge.
-Emily's

-15 fridge is ideal because it doesn't use electricity.
-35 firewood or other heavy objects.
+Emily's place.
+People can also use the professional fridge is ideal because it doesn't use electricity.
 People can build it using old car parts and other objects from their homes.
-35 firewood or other heavy objects.
-36 Emily has won many awards, in Woman of the Year in 2009 CE (Complete the Section 1997)
+She made the wheel out of tree is and used old tyres to keep the coplace.
+People can also use the professional firewood or other heavy objects.
+Emily has won many awards, in Woman of the Year in 2009 CE (Co

 After she finished school, Emily went to Africa to work on her design.
-She spent five 20 months in Namibia, testing out her fridge.
+She spent five months in Namibia, testing out her fridge.

 She decided not to produce the fridge for profit.
-Instead, she gave the design to people in Africa for free, so that they could produce their own portable fridges following her 25 instructions.
+Instead, she gave the design to people in Africa for free, so that they could produce their own portable fridges following her instructions.

 Emily also invented a special water carrier.

-African women and children often have to walk long distances every day to collect water, and they can only carry a few containers at
+African women and children often have to walk long distances every day to collect water, and they can only carry a few containers at a time.

-30 a time.
 However, with Emily's water carrier, they can carry up to five containers of water.
 She made the wheel out of tree branches and used old tyres to keep the containers in place.
-People can also use the product to carry 35 firewood or other heavy objects.
+People can also use the product to carry